alvinashcraft/live-blog-writer/docs/BLOGGER_OAUTH_SETUP.md

 2. **Updated `extension.ts`**:
    - Removed `setBloggerApiKey` command
-   - Added `authenticateBlogger` command that uses VS Code's built-in Google authentication
+   - Added `authenticateBlogger` command that uses a custom OAuth 2.0 flow
-   - Modified `publishToBlogger` to request OAuth session with Blogger API scope
+   - Modified `publishToBlogger` to use custom GoogleOAuthService for authentication
-   - Uses VS Code's `vscode.authentication.getSession()` API with Google provider
+   - Implements OAuth 2.0 with local callback server on port 54321

 3. **Updated `package.json`**:
    - Replaced "Set Blogger API Key" command with "Authenticate with Blogger" command